iris-hep/iris-hep.github.io/_codas-hep-students/2023/carlosperezlara.md

 ---

 ## My research:
-I am working in detector development nowdays.
+I am working in detector development nowadays.
 Specifically in timing detectors, like BTL to be used in CMS upgrade project.

 ## My expertise is:
 I am proficient in data analysis, computer simulation and hardware development for nuclear and particle physics.

 ## A problem I'm grappling with:
-Finding a detector solution that is 1) fast, 2) can withstand aging in highly radiation enviroments, and 3) afordable.
+Finding a detector solution that is 1) fast, 2) can withstand aging in highly radiation environments, and 3) afordable.

 ## I've got my eyes on:
 Learn new developments in technology and new echniques for science compunication.